- Attempting to take the LAT as an ineligible candidate

 - Copying another candidate’s work

-- Continuing to type/write even after the instruction is given to stop
+- Continuing to type after the instruction is given to stop

-- Having any other person - including dependent children - or animals/pets in the test room (only for remote proctoring candidates)
+- Having any other person in the test room (including dependent children) or animals/pets, unless prior approval has been given by ACER in response to a Reasonable Adjustment Application (only for remote proctoring candidates)

-- Talking out loud during the test session (unless it is to ask your online proctor a question)
+- Talking out loud during the test session (unless it is to ask your test supervisor/online proctor a question or prior approval has been given by ACER in response to a Reasonable Adjustment Application)

-- Using the test questions, their content or information about them for purposes other than your sitting of the LAT is prohibited.
+- Using the test questions, their content or information about them for purposes other than your sitting of the LAT.
 This includes: publishing the LAT questions or any of their content or information about them on the internet, any digital format or otherwise; and/or passing the LAT questions, any of their content or information about them to third parties

-- The giving of false or misleading information at any stage in connection with your participation in the LAT
+- Giving false or misleading information, at any stage, in connection with your participation in the LAT

-- Infringement of copyright.
+- Infringing copyright.
 Copyright infringement includes: performing those rights or authorising the performance of those rights which are granted at law exclusively to the copyright owner.
 These rights include the exclusive right to reproduce the copyright work in a material form and to communicate that work to the public

-- In any way breaching (as determined by ACER in its absolute discretion) any of the terms and conditions of your registration to participate in the LAT
+- Breaching (as determined by ACER in its absolute discretion) any of the terms and conditions of your registration to participate in the LAT

-- Any negligent, unlawful or wilful act or omission by you which ACER, in its absolute discretion, renders you to be unfit to participate in any LAT test, whether or not you are registered to participate at the time of ACER’s determination.
+- Any negligent, unlawful or willful act or omission by you which ACER, in its absolute discretion, renders you to be unfit to participate in any LAT, whether or not you are registered to participate at the time of ACER’s determination.

-It is also possible that the misconduct will be referred to UNSW Sydney.
+It is also possible that the misconduct will be referred to UNSW.